Tihange Nuclear Power Station: Cooling towers and chimneys

+161.18 metres, that of Unit 2 161.21 metres and that of Unit 3 160.79 metres.

 Nuclear waste

 Low and intermediate level waste, which represents 99% of the volume of waste, is treated on site.
 Category A waste with half lives of less than 30 years is transported to Belgoprocess in Dessel for surface disposal.

 High level waste was originally recycled to MOX fuel, and re-used in the Tihange 2 reactor.
 In 1993, the Belgian Federal government placed a moratorium on the reprocessing activities in order to research other options.
 Pending further decisions regarding this moratorium, spent fuel is stored on site in spent fuel pools.
 Final disposal of the waste is being researched at the HADES underground laboratory 225m deep in the Boom Clay.
 Nuclear transmutation of the waste is also being researched with the MYRRHA project.

 Incidents

 There have been two incidents of level 2 severity on the International Nuclear Event Scale.

 On 22 November 2002 a pressure relief valve on the pressurizer inadvertently opened while Tihange 2 was shut down.
 The reactor was being prepared to be restarted after a planned revision and refuel.
 While the pressure in the primary circuit was being increased to 155 bar one of the safety valves on the pressurizer inadvertently opened leading to a quick decrease in pressure in the primary circuit.

 The safety injection system activated as designed and injected cold water ending the transient.

 On 5 July 2005 a relay of one of the six diesel generators of Tihange 2 was replaced.
 The device was not correctly tuned which meant that it would not be available during an accident, resulting in less redundancy.